-It comes as no surprise that for many businesses, Yelp has become one of the leading referral sources generating the most traffic to your business’ website.
-There are over 138 million monthly visits to Yelp worldwide and 500,000 reported calls everyday.
-These statistics goes to show how powerful Yelp can be for a business, big or small in generating a sale or/and lead.
+It comes as no surprise that for many businesses, Yelp has become one of the leading referral sources generating the most traffic to your business' website.
+There are over 138 million monthly visits to Yelp worldwide and 500,000 reported calls every day.
+These statistics go to show how powerful Yelp can be for a business, big or small, in generating a sale or/and lead.
 Although TripAdvisor is the top research source for travel-related searches, hoteliers cannot afford to miss out on the potential revenue Yelp can also generate for your hotel.
-With so many Yelpers worldwide, hotels need to utilize the features Yelp offers in order to drive traffic to website, increase conversions, and ultimately maximize direct bookings.
-Most hoteliers have the common misconception that Yelp is only a channel for restaurant goers, however, contrary to popular belief, a vast majority of the population is using Yelp during the travel research phase when looking for a hotel nearby.
-Keeping up with your Yelp listing is critical to your hotel’s reputation.
+With so many Yelpers worldwide, hotels need to utilize the features Yelp offers to drive traffic to a website, increase conversions, and ultimately maximize direct bookings.
+Most hoteliers have the common misconception that Yelp is only a channel for restaurant-goers, however, contrary to popular belief, a vast majority of the population is using Yelp during the travel research phase when looking for a hotel nearby.
+Keeping up with your Yelp listing is critical to your hotel's reputation.
 So how can you start reaping the benefits of Yelp for your business?
-Here are five helpful tips hotels can use in their local marketing strategy to leverage Yelp effectively:
+Here are five helpful tips hotels can use in their local marketing strategy to leverage Yelp effectively.

 1. Optimize Yelp Business Listing